barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

                   +--------+        +-------+
 ```

-* A User has access to a number of Sites.
+* A Doordeck User has access to a number of Sites (i.e. buildings).
 * Each Site has a number of Locks (doors), for each one of which the User is explicitly permissioned.
-* Each Lock can be associated with a Tile, which is effectively an identifier for the door.
+* Each Lock can be associated with a Tile; this is effectively an identifier for the door.

-To do a hands-on test of the API we need to do 3 things:
+For a test of the API we need to do 3 things:
-* create an account with Doordeck, and
+1. Create a user account with Doordeck,
-* associate the new account with a demo door, and
+2. associate the new account with a door (a demo one, for now), and
-* unlock it!
+3. unlock it!

 We will be calling the [staging version][5] of the API.

 ### Creating a user account

 This is fairly easy at the [registration portal][3].
-After logging in, the web app's home screen looks rather sparse; we are not yet associated with any locks.
+After logging in, the web application's home screen looks rather sparse; we are not yet associated with any locks.

 ![Doordeck login](../assets/images/doordeck/dd_login.png)
 > Doordeck user login screen